OliviaRuyinZhang/WeBWork/README.md

 ### Instructor Student Search
 ![Student Search](https://github.com/CSCC01F17/L02_11/blob/master/Documents/Deliverable_5/Sprint_5/Application_Screenshots/Student_Search.png)

+### Code Review
+We individually conducted code review and got together to discuss our findings.
+[Here](https://drive.google.com/file/d/1z9PObnjwZjBa-xFHlrXZTirhLWe--yDO/view?usp=sharing) is a video of our debriefing.

 ### User Instructions
 ##### Setup
 - Due to usage of an external library, JavaMail, if the program is being run through an IDE, the user must reconfigure their java build path to access the library.
 The API is found as 5 jar files in the "lib" folder in the project and you must add them to your build path.